rutrum/convert-case/README.md

 ## Change Log

-### 0.7.0
+### 0.7.0: Custom Boundaries

-Boundary Reimplementation [Breaking]:

 Boundary is no longer an enum.
 It now is a struct, and each enum variant cooresponds to an associated constant.
-Practically, this means changing `Boundary::LowerUpper` to just `Boundary::LOWER_UPPER`.
+For upgrading this just means changing `Boundary::LowerUpper` to just `Boundary::LOWER_UPPER`.

-The benefit of this is that you can make your boundary conditions now, by instantiating the `Boundary` struct.
+The benefit of this is that you can make your boundary conditions now, by instantiating the `Boundary` struct, or using `Boundary::from_delim()`.
 Now you can split on newlines, periods, double-colons, emojis, or a more complex case like a symbol followed by a digit.
 You also define which characters, if any, are removed during segmentation, and where the split happens.

 Changes from this feature:
 * Previous `Boundary::PascalName` enum variants now much refered to as `Boundary::CONSTANT_NAME` constants.
 * All functions that returned groups of boundaries (such as `Boundary::defaults()`, `Boundary::digit_letter()`, etc) now are const and return fixed-sized arrays `[Boundary; N]`, not `Vec<Boundary>`.
 * `Boundary::all()` was removed, since there's no longer a sense of "all" boundaries, since you can create your own.
-* `Boundary` is compared via the `name` field.
 * `Boundary::list_from()` has been renamed to `Boundary::defaults_from()` and no longer outputs `Boundary::UPPER_LOWER`, since this function now only checks default boundaries.
 * Create custom delimiter boundaries using `Boundary::from_delim()`.